ankittyagi87/banana_ml_utility_deepRL/Report.md

 ## Results

-The uniform and prioritised experience replay Deep Q agents were each trained once using the default parameters until they reached an average score of 13.0 across 100 episodes.
-The training progresses of each are shown below.
+The uniform and prioritised experience replay Deep Q agents were each trained once using the default parameters.
+The network was trained for a total of 800 episodes.
+The scores of each agent choosen are shown below.

 ![](results/Scores_of_different_agents.png)